-- Providing a balanced day, every day, where children have space and time to play both outdoors and indoors and access the whole curriculum and where there are opportunities to engage in a balance of both self-initiated learning and adult led tasks. - Planning and resourcing a challenging environment to stimulate children's play and ideas. - Practitioners extending and developing children's language and communication in their play through observation and intervention - playing with children. - Celebrating and displaying achievements of children from their play and exploration in the classroom.
+- providing a balanced day, every day, where children have space and time to play both outdoors and indoors and in doing so engage in a balance of both self-initiated learning and adult led tasks - planning and resourcing a challenging environment to stimulate children's play and ideas - practitioners extending and developing children's language and communication in their play through observation and intervention playing with children - celebrating and displaying achievements of children from their play and exploration in the classroom.

-Active learning - motivation

-'Children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.'
+Active learning - motivation 'Children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.'
 (EYFS Statutory Guidance 2012).